Adversarially Robust Low Dimensional Representations: Our Results

-However, there are two major challenges in implementing this strategy. {\em (1) Solution value of $\tilde{A}$:} the robust projection $\Pi^*$ may not achieve low error on the input matrix $\tilde{A}$; in fact, $\tilde{A}$ may not have any good robust low-rank approximation -- in this case the algorithm output may be useless.
-This is because the entry-wise perturbations could make $A$ and $\tilde{A}$ far away in aggregate e.g., the spectral norm of $A-\tilde{A}$ could be $\delta \sqrt{n m} \gg \sqrt{m}$ (whereas, even $\norm{A}_F \approx \sqrt{m})$. {\em (2) Identifiability issue:} perhaps more importantly, even if the perturbation $\tilde{A}$ has a robust low-rank robust projection of small error, we need to argue that this subspace indeed attains small error on $A$!
-The second issue is crucial in resolving the purely statistical aspect of the question; it involves ruling out the scenario where $\tilde{A}$ has good robust low-rank approximation that is very different from any for $A$.
+However, there are two major challenges in implementing this strategy. {\em (1) Solution value of $\tilde{A}$:} the robust projection $\Pi^*$ may not achieve low error on $\tilde{A}$; in fact, $\tilde{A}$ may not have any good robust low-rank approximation -- in this case the algorithm output may be useless.
+This is because the entry-wise perturbations could make $A$ and $\tilde{A}$ far away in aggregate e.g., $\norm{A-\tilde{A}}_F$ could be $\delta \sqrt{n m} \gg \sqrt{m} \approx \norm{A}_F$. \\ {\em (2) Identifiability issue:} perhaps more importantly, even if the perturbation $\tilde{A}$ has a robust low-rank projection of small error, we need to argue that this subspace indeed attains small error on $A$!
+The second issue is crucial in resolving the purely information-theoretic aspect of the question; it involves ruling out the scenario where $\tilde{A}$ has good robust low-rank approximation that is very different from any robust low-rank approximation for $A$.